Just because a plus size woman has normal blood sugar does NOT mean she is healthy.

 Does this mean a three-pack-a-day smoker who never exercises and never eats fruits and vegetables and mainly subsists on beer and hotdogs is healthy because his fasting blood sugar is always in the 70s?

-Imperial College of London and University of Cambridge researchers have published the biggest study thus far that looks into this issue.
+Imperial College of London and University of Cambridge researchers have published a big study that examined the issue of overweight and heart disease.

 Over half a million adults were followed for over 12 years.